Potting & Encapsulating

 Hapco’s Di-Pak™ product line has been used for potting, encapsulating, and component manufacturing since the early 1980’s.

-Potting consists of immersing the part or assembly in a liquid resin, and then curing it.
+Potting is a process of filling an electronic assembly with a thermoset resin or heat cured powder for resistance to shock and vibration, and for protection from moisture and corrosive agents.
 Although often confused for each other, potting is different from encapsulation in that it retains the shell that is used to contain the thermoset resin while it’s curing.

-Encapsulation involves building a mold or frame around an object, e.g., wires, filling the space between the frame and the object with a thermosetting material such as Di-Pak, waiting for the resin to cure, and then removing the frame.
+Encapsulation involves building a mold or frame around an object, e.g., wires, filling the space between the frame and the object with a thermosetting resin, waiting for the resin to cure, and then removing the frame.

 These processes are commonly employed to protect semiconductor components from moisture and mechanical damage.
 They are also used in high voltage products to allow live parts to be placed much closer together, so that the product can be smaller.
 They keep dirt and conductive contaminants such as impure water out of sensitive areas and serve as structural reinforcement, protecting sonar transducers and other deep submergence items from collapsing under extreme pressure.
 Potting with black or opaque epoxies and polyurethanes can be used to discourage reverse engineering of proprietary products such as printed circuit modules.